 DNAvs CPU

-is a Multi-Generation, Multi-Level iPhone/iPad game of strategy,
+is a free iPhone/iPad game of strategy,

 where you pit your skill in planning ahead against my internal and

 learn-on-the-fly algorithms.
-17 attempts to
+The game attempts to

 - DNAvs CPU is comprised of four